 live as members of a community.
 As we grow into the truthful possibilities of our

 may often find ourselves needing to speak truth in circumstances where

 others do not like it.
 In order to avoid what this truth has to mean to them, they will deflect, or act angry or many

-other forms of finding a way to ignore what we have said or done (based on what we “thought”, independent of the cultural or social norms).
+other forms of finding a way to ignore what we have said or done (based on what we thought, independent of the cultural or social norms).

 This deflection can often take the form of attacking the

-a scourging - the
+this is experienced by the truth-speaker as a scourging - the

-community that likes the false content of the gossip, the whole group may turn
+own soul experiences a trial of emotional (astral) pain.
+Where someone confronts a gossip, for example, in a community that likes the false content of the gossip, the whole group may turn

 upon the person who challenges these lies.
 Everyone who seeks to speak or act on the true and the